chrismetz09/K8s-mermaid-blog/README.md

 Most importantly, readers **acquire the confidence to explore further**.
 "Wow!
 Okay I get this.
 What's next?
 Maybe I can contribute."

-There are many drawing tools out there.
+There are many drawing tools choose from.
 Traditionally, you create a diagram, save it as png or svg file and then embed the file in the documentation.
 This takes time, skills vary, and complicates collaboration between contributors and reviewers.

 What if I told you there is a package that comes with the Kubernetes website that allows you to generate simple diagrams using a markdown-like syntax?